collindching/collinching.github.io/_pages/about.md

 I'm Collin, a data scientist from the Bay Area.
 I studied statistics at UCLA and am a Metis graduate.

-Right now, I build models to gauge marketing performance at Facebook via [marketing mix modeling](https://en.wikipedia.org/wiki/Marketing_mix_modeling).
+Currently, I build [models](https://en.wikipedia.org/wiki/Marketing_mix_modeling) to quantify marketing performance at Facebook.
 In my spare time, I like to read, learn data science, cook, and play ping pong.

 ## Reading